This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

-This guide provides comprehensive information about Medicaid eligibility in Alabama.
-Whether you're a child, parent, pregnant woman, or adult, this guide will help you understand if you qualify for Alabama Medicaid coverage and how to apply.
+This guide covers Medicaid eligibility in Alabama.
+Whether you're a child, parent, pregnant woman, or adult, this guide explains who qualifies and how to apply for Alabama Medicaid.

-Important Note: Medicaid eligibility rules and income limits are subject to change.
-For the most up-to-date information, please contact the Alabama Medicaid office at 1-800-362-1504 or visit medicaid.alabama.gov.
+Important: Medicaid eligibility rules and income limits are subject to change.
+For the most current information contact Alabama Medicaid at 1-800-362-1504 or visit medicaid.alabama.gov.

 General Eligibility Requirements